RHIT-CSSE/csse332/Homework/SimpleShell/README.md

 # Step 5: Makefiles

-We'll talk about makefiles in class one day, so if that hasn't happened yet you might consider waiting.
-But if not, all the materials plus an activity are in the make\_tutorial directory.
+We'll talk about makefiles in class one day, so be sure to look over the materials for that lecture if you haven't yet had the class.
 Once you've gone through that stuff you should be able to look at the Makefile we provided and understand it.

 Now we'd like you to build a makefile for a more complicated project.